vician/uur/README.md

 - create install of uur itself
 - how to do file structure
 - added parametr to ./uur.sh (build, uninstall, ...)
+- put packages to special directory
+- download uur from server
+	- check if there is local file (if yes, do update)
+	- try to download the file from github => separate it to different repository?! not yet!